Today's Articles

 Mary Eugenia Charles, a Black politician, was born on this date in 1919.

 When she returned home in 1949, she became the first woman lawyer on this Caribbean island.
 When the Dominica Labor Party attempted to limit dissent with a sedition act in 1968, Charles became involved in politics.
-In 1970, she was appointed to the legislature and, in 1975, to the house of assembly, where she became the leader of the opposition.
+In 1970, she was appointed to the legislature and, in 1975, to the House of Assembly, where she became the opposition leader.
 She co-founded the Dominica Freedom Party, which helped Dominica win independence from Great Britain in 1978.

 Two years later, Charles became prime minister of Dominica.
 She immediately began programs of economic reform to end government corruption.
 In 1983, Charles encouraged the U.S. invasion of Grenada to prevent Cuban infiltration of that island.
 Two years later, she won a second five-year term and became minister of foreign affairs, finance, economic affairs, and defense.
 In 1990, she won her third term as prime minister.
 Her primary concern was to improve the lives of the citizens.
 She encouraged tourism to a small degree but was determined to preserve the island's ecology and national identity.

-There are no casinos in Dominica, nightclubs, and duty-free shops, and Charles wanted to keep it that way.
+There are no casinos, nightclubs, or duty-free shops in Dominica, and Charles wanted to keep it that way.
 This was in keeping with Dominica's motto, which, in Creole, is Aprus Bondie, c'est la Ter ("After God, the Earth").
-Prime minister of Dominica from 1980 to 1995, Mary Eugenia Charles, died in September 2005.
+Mary Eugenia Charles, who was prime minister of Dominica from 1980 to 1995, died in September 2005.

 To Become a Political Scientist